Banking foundation cuts historic ties with Monte Paschi share sale

-ROME/MILAN, March 19 (Reuters) - In just six months, Antonella Mansi has cut the umbilical cord that for 500 years united Monte dei Paschi di Siena to its medieval home town.
+ROME/MILAN (Reuters) - In just six months, Antonella Mansi has cut the umbilical cord that for 500 years united Monte dei Paschi di Siena (BMPS.MI) to its medieval home town.

 Mansi, a 39-year-old chemicals company executive, took the helm of the Monte dei Paschi foundation - a powerful and politically-connected charity that was long the bank’s controlling shareholder - last year.